talshorer/git-dissect/README.md

 ## Future

 * Better handling of error conditions.
-* Add subcommands for easier host management
+* Add subcommands for easier host management.
 * Fill in missing configuration values from `sshconfig`.
 * If `git dissect collect` is interrupted after some information was collected, call `git bisect` with what we have instead of throwing everything away.
+* Upload to PyPI and update installation accordingly.